Free-fall in a uniform gravitational field in non-commutative quantum mechanics: Non-commutative quantum mechanics

-Quantum mechanics inspired the idea of space-time non-commutativity, which can be introduced by (see, for instance, \cite{review-szabo}) \be [{\hat x}_{\mu},{\hat x}_{\nu}]=i\theta_{\mu\nu}\quad, \ee where ${\hat x}$ are the {\it coordinate operators} (the non-commutative analogues of the ordinary coordinate functions) and $\theta_{\mu\nu}\,$, the non-commutativity parameter, is assumed here to be a constant, anti-symmetric, real-valued $d\times d$ matrix ($d$ is the space-time dimension), with dimension of length squared.
-Thus one can think of $\sqrt{\theta}$ as the caractheristic scale of length involved in the uncertainty on the measurement of coordinates.
-The commutation relations (\ref{space_time-nc_relation}) lead to the space-time uncertainty relations $\Delta x_\mu\Delta x_\nu \ge |\theta_{\mu\nu}| /2\,$.
-It follows that non-commutativity replaces a space-time point by a cell whose dimension is given by the Planck area.
+Quantum mechanics inspired the idea of non-commutative coordinates, which can be introduced by (see, for instance, \cite{Szabo:2001kg}) \be [{\hat x}_{\mu},{\hat x}_{\nu}]=i\theta_{\mu\nu}\mathbbm{1}\,, \ee where $\,{\hat x}_{\mu}\,$ are the {\it coordinate operators} (the non-commutative analogues of the ordinary coordinate functions), $\,\mathbbm{1}\,$ is the unit element of the non-commutative algebra and $\,\theta_{\mu\nu}\,$ is the anti-symmetric, real-valued $\,d\times d\,$ matrix describing the coordinate non-commutativity ($d\,$ is the space-time dimension).
+The uncertainty relations $\,\Delta x_\mu\Delta x_\nu \ge |\theta_{\mu\nu}| /2\,$, which are compatible with the commutation relations (\ref{space_time-nc_relation}) allows one to think of $\,\sqrt{|\theta_{\mu\nu}|}\,$ as the characteristic scale of length involved in the uncertainty on the simultaneous measurement of the coordinates $\,\hat{x}_{\mu}\,$ and $\,\hat{x}_{\nu}\,$.
+In this paper we will set $\,\theta_{0\mu}=0\,$, since we are not interested in dealing with the possibility of violation of causality \cite{Seiberg:2000} and unitarity \cite{Gomis:2000}.
+The three-dimensional non-commutative space generated by $\hat{x}_{i}$ and $\mathbbm{1}$ will be denoted by $\,\mathbb{R}^{3}_{\theta}\,$.